 Inglestone House is a 4 storey Georgian town house in the very centre of Kelso.
 Our access statement aims to honestly describe the layout of this quirky, period property and its position in the town.
-Our front entrance is on Abbey Row (a one way street) and the rear is off Woodmarket and has the address of 1 The Square.
-A small alleyway joins these two streets together.
-Shops, Bars and restaurants etc. are within 100 metres, and you can view a map and directions here.
+Inglestone House provides step free access at the rear entrance via a ramp, this backs onto The Square in the centre of the town just off Woodmarket.
+A short, level walk will get you to the Abbey, bus stops and the many independent shops, cafes, restaurants and public houses.
+You can view a map and directions here.

 Arrival and Car Parking

+Disabled parking bays for Blue Badge holders are on Woodmarket, in the main square directly opposite the Royal Bank of Scotland.
+We will gladly help with any luggage.
 On street car parking spaces are available on Abbey Row, with a further large free car park at The Knowes, a 2 minute walk via a path through the church yard.
-Disabled parking bays are on Woodmarket, in the main square directly opposite the Royal Bank of Scotland.
-We will gladly help with any luggage.

-Bus stops are located centrally in the town on Woodmarket, Horse market and East Bowmont street (Coledale) and all less than 5 minutes walk to Inglestone House.
+Bus stops are located centrally in the town on Woodmarket and Horsemarket and all less than 5 minutes walk to Inglestone House.

 Taxis are available in the main square.

 Upon arrival go through wrought iron gate, up 13 steps to the front door where the bell is located on the right hand side.
 A further 3 steps take you into the porch where the building is secured via keypad entry.
 To gain entry please ring the bell, on checking-in guests are provided with the secure entry code.
 Once through the porch guests enter the Reception area on the first floor, this is where our Breakfast Room is located.
-There is also a WC for emergencies.
 A small fridge is located at Reception where fresh milk is available.

-For guests requiring ground floor rooms (bedrooms five and six), access is available via a ramp at our rear entrance (1 The Square) as shown below (please click to enlarge the photo).
+For guests requiring ground floor rooms (bedrooms five and six), access is available via a ramp at our rear entrance (1 The Square) as shown above.
 Please ring the doorbell for entry.
 This entrance is via a door key.
 There is a large cobbled area outside the rear entrance, this is a shared access with neighbouring properties and is for drop off only.

-If you have any additional requirements please inform us when booking so that we can make your stay as comfortable as possible.
+If you have any access needs please inform us when booking so that we can make your stay as comfortable as possible.
 Alternatively please do not hesitate to get in touch.

 Accreditations and awards